 Update:- During 2014 the Woodland Trust purchased a very large area of land at Langley Bottom Farm to create a First World War memorial woodland.
 This is a major initiative for the Trust who now have a WW1 memorial wood in England, Scotland, Wales and Northern Ireland.
 The farm is partly in the Boroughs/Districts of Epsom & Ewell, Mole Valley and Reigate & Banstead.
 The initiative will protect and hopefully enhance the biodiversity of this land in perpetuity.
 The Trust has held public consultation events for local residents and has consulted with EEBC and neighbouring districts.
 In 2015 the Trust were informed by the Forestry Commission that an Environmental Impact Assessment (EIA) was required due the scale of the tree planting proposals.
 Similarly an EIA has also been requested by the three district planning authorities (Epsom & Ewell, Mole Valley and Reigate & Banstead) for the car parking, paths and visitor centre proposal.
-Following the successful completion of the EIA the Trust recommenced tree planting during 2017 and 2018 following guidelines that aim to ensure a balance is maintained between new woodland and areas retained as either arable fields to conserve rare arable plants and bird nesting habitat or grazed fields to conserve calcareous grassland.
+After the successful completion of the EIA the Trust recommenced tree planting during 2017 and 2018 following guidelines that aim to ensure a balance is maintained between new woodland and areas retained as either arable fields to conserve rare arable plants and bird nesting habitat or grazed fields to conserve calcareous grassland.
+In 2019 planning permission was granted for the car park and paths which will enable the site to begin receiving visitors and assisting the Trust in managing the site.